cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/troubleshoot-tunnels/_index.md

 ### Verify user identity values

-If the mismatched log field is related to user identity, check the identity registry and verify OIDC groups used on the Policy are being reported for the user generating the traffic

-If the information is not updated with the new OIDC groups, ask the user to Re-authenticate WARP locally on the WARP endpoint (Preferences - Account - ‘Re-Authenticate Session’)
+If the mismatched log field is related to identity, [check the user registry](/cloudflare-one/policies/gateway/identity-selectors/#view-a-users-identity) and verify the values that are passed to Gateway from your IdP.
+The registry is updated when the user enrolls in the WARP client.
+If the user's identity is outdated, ask the user to re-authenticate WARP (**Preferences** > **Account** - **Re-Authenticate Session**).

 ### Verify device posture values

-If device posture related, check the device details and confirm Device Posture Checks used on the policy are passed for the users’ endpoint
+If the mismatched log field is related to device posture, [view posture check results](/cloudflare-one/identity/devices/#2-verify-device-posture-checks) for the user's device.
+Verify that the device passes the posture checks configured in the policy.
-Go to My Team - Devices - Click on the device - View Details - Posture Checks

 ## 5. Is the Gateway proxy enabled?

-Go to **Settings** > **Network** and ensure that **Proxy** is enabled for TCP, UDP, and ICMP traffic.
+Under **Settings** > **Network**, ensure that **Proxy** is enabled for TCP, UDP, and ICMP traffic.

 ## 6. Is the user's traffic reaching the tunnel?